 The Burgh of Govan, to the south-west of the City, establishes the Govan Burgh Police.

 Superintendent McCall investigates the Greatrex Forgery Case and travels to New York to arrest him.
+Read More…..
 Superintendent McCall and the Greatrex Case

 The Clyde Police (formed in 1858) is absorbed into Glasgow Police as The Marine Division.
 They wear a small anchor on their collar and the cost of the division is borne by the Clyde Navigation Trust.

-Horse drawn van (photo right) introduced for conveying prisoners.
+Horse drawn van (right) introduced for conveying prisoners.

 Police Committee abolish rattles as a means of Police communication and also introduce a telephone line between the Central Police Office and the Western Division.

-The Ribbon Society (an Irish Republican Brotherhood) blow up gas storeage tanks at Tradeson Gas Works and attempt to bomb Buchanan Street Railway Station and the Forth & Clyde Canal at Possil Aquaduct.
+The Ribbon Society (an Irish Republican Brotherhood) blow up gas storage tanks at Tradeston Gas Works and attempt to bomb Buchanan Street Railway Station and the Forth & Clyde Canal at Possil Aqueduct.
 Six conspirators arrested.